 - AES-256 Encryption

 WireGuard is an open-source VPN tunnel protocol which creates secure point-to-point connections.
-It is extremely simple, fast and modern, using state-of-the-art cryptography to protect you whilst you are using the Mullvad VPN service.
+It is extremely simple, fast and modern, using state-of-the-art cryptography to protect you while you are using the Mullvad VPN service.

 OpenVPN is very similar to WireGuard and is used to create secure point-to-point connections.